ygemici/osz/loader/README.md

   and "kernel" for the name of the executable inside the initrd.

 * _initrd_: initial [ramdisk image](https://github.com/bztsrc/osz/blob/master/loader/README.md#installation)
-  (probably in ROM or on a GPT boot partition at BOOTBOOT\INITRD or it can occupy the whole partition or loaded over network).
+  (probably in ROM or flash, or on a GPT boot partition at BOOTBOOT\INITRD, or it can occupy the whole partition, or can be loaded over the network).
 It's format and whereabouts are not specified (the good part :-) ) and can be optionally gzip compressed.

 * _loader_: a native executable on the boot partition or in ROM.
 For multi-bootable disks more loader implementations can co-exists.